David Cunningham of Auchenharvie

-David Cunningham of Auchenharvie (died 1659) was the absentee owner of Auchenharvie Castle and a courtier in London.
-He was an administrator of royal rents to Charles I of England.
+David Cunningham of Auchenharvie (died 1659) was a Scottish courtier and landowner.
+An absentee owner of Auchenharvie Castle, in London he was an administrator of income to Charles I of England, as "Receiver of the rents the king had as Prince Charles".
 A large number of his letters are preserved in the National Records of Scotland.
+One letter describes with enthusiasm the formation of a secret brotherhood of courtiers, comprising the Scottish "cubicular" or bedchamber servants.